Proteomics-Center-SIAF-UZH/ppcdavos/README.md

 ## Deploy on UZH domain
 - Run `npm run build`
-- Upload the entire contents of the new `out` directory to your Plesk httpdocs folder
+- Upload the entire contents of the new `out` directory to your Plesk `httpdocs` folder
+  - Make sure that you keep the `httpdocs/apps` and `httpdocs/whp` folders untouched